 If you are pregnant, it is suggested that you do have a test one month after treatment to ensure that BV is no longer present.
 A sample (a swab) of the discharge in your vagina is taken.
 This is tested to check you no longer have BV.

-If you have persistent BV (ie it does not settle down with the first treatment you try) then your doctor may want to take further vaginal swabs to check whether there is another cause of the discharge.
+If you have persistent BV (ie it does not settle down with the first treatment you try) then your doctor may want to take further vaginal swabs to check whether there is another cause for the discharge.
 They will usually suggest that you use the seven-day course of metronidazole if you have not had this before.

 Another treatment which may be tried is using metronidazole gel twice a week for up to six months.